velartrill/velartrill.github.io/orig/life.md

 I turn, reddening as I see the little slip of paper in his grasp.
 "O-oh.
 It's— it's something the… the _virtash_ asked me to do, for some reason."

 Bear sits down next to me, inhaling from the tea mug's steam before he sets it down in front of him.
-"What was that, Kess?" he asks, looking at me gently.
+"What was that, Kess?" he asks gently, meeting my eye.

 "He…" I rub my upper arms absently; Bear reaches for a blanket.
 "He asked me to make a list.
 Of… of 'everyone I saved.'"